 Weapons and ammunition found in Khankendi

-On March 30 and 31, weapons and ammunition were found in Khankendi city, Azernews reports, citing the Azerbaijani Internal Ministry.
+Police officers found weapons and ammunition in Khankandi, Azernews reports, citing the Ministry of Internal Affairs.

-A total of seven different brands of automatic weapons, one pistol, two rifles, four grenades, two grenade launchers, five bayonets, one lighter, 75 cartridge combs, 1870 cartridges of different sizes and other ammunition were found and taken from the city territory with the actions of the police officers.
+On April 1, police officers found 1 assault rifle, 1 machine gun, 5 grenades, 2 grenade fuses, 10 magazines, 3,589 cartridges of different calibers, and other ammunition.

-Recall that weapons and ammunition have been discovered in secret places, as well as in the basements of schools, kindergartens, and various buildings in the liberated areas of Azerbaijan's Garabagh as well as in Khankendi.
+Remember that arms and munitions have been found in undisclosed locations, including the basements of schools, nurseries, and assorted structures, across the liberated regions of Azerbaijan's Garabagh, as well as in Khankendi.

-Those weapons belonging to the Armenian separatists are once again confirmed to have been hidden by the Armenians, who were illegally trying to commit terrorist operations and provocations in the territories of Azerbaijan.
+Once more, the presence of weaponry linked to Armenian separatists has been affirmed, indicating illicit efforts by Armenians to engage in terrorist activities and provocations within Azerbaijani territories.

-It should be recalled that on September 19, 2023, as a result of the short anti-terrorist measures conducted by the Azerbaijani Army, the Armenian separatists operating illegally in Garabagh were disarmed, and the leaders of the separatist groups were brought to Baku and arrested in accordance with the law.
+It is worth noting that on September 19, 2023, the Azerbaijani Army conducted swift anti-terrorist operations resulting in the disarmament of Armenian separatists in Garabagh.
+Subsequently, leaders of separatist factions were apprehended and brought to Baku, where they were lawfully detained.

 ---